-Building a relationship should begin even before a contract is signed.
+Building a relationship should begin even before an influencer contract is signed.
 In most cases, influencers would only choose to work with brands they believe in, regardless of the cash incentives.
 Once you have identified the influencers that you believe embody your brand personality, you need to get them excited about working with you.

 A common strategy that brands employ to get the attention of influencers is to mail them free samples of their products, without asking for anything in return.
 However, you don’t want to just send them free stuff, you want to personalize the package based on your knowledge of them.
 You may also want to consider reaching out to check in — not only when you want or need something.